 Parks, forests, coasts, urban gardens, backyards, or any space where nature is predominant are prime places for nature-connection experiences.
 The activities shared here may be done alone, in pairs or with groups.

-As with any outing in nature, please be aware of any potential hazards, such as poisonous plants, slippery rocks and bugs that bite.
+As with any outing in nature, please be aware of any potential hazards, such as poisonous plants, slippery rocks, and bugs that bite.

-4︱Make Friends With Trees
+3︱Make Friends With Trees

 Climb the tree: Carefully climb (shoes off) and find a place to sit or lie safely and enjoy the view.

 Tell the tree a story: Share a secret, your dreams, a prayer, or send a message to a loved one.
 Trees provide a non-judging space to express yourself.

 Stretch your body with the tree: Use the tree as a support to stretch your back, arms, legs and torso.

 If water is present, find a comfortable place to sit beside the water to meditate or simply enjoy the sensory experience.
-Water sounds and vibrations calm our brains and nervous systems.
+Water sounds and visuals calm our brains and nervous systems.
 Moving waters encourage going with the flow, letting go, movement, change, and creative energy.
 Still waters encourage self-reflection.
 If possible, feel the water with your hands and feet.
 Get a natural foot massage and refresh yourself.

 Find a comfortable spot on the ground, lie down, take off your shoes, and take in the life around you.
 Sky-gaze, daydream, meditate, watch insects, breathe, nap, or feel free to simply enjoy being with nature.
 Try positioning your body like a starfish, with arms and legs outstretched.
 This grounding activity will calm and refresh your body and mind.